 Re-imagining the Open Society in the Digital Age: A Bridges Project Position Paper

-The guiding question for the 2019 Bridges Retreat is a broad one: if emerging digital societies supported social well-being and liberal democracy, what would they look like and how would they be governed?
+The guiding question for the 2019 Bridges Programme is a broad one: how can emerging digital societies support social well-being and liberal democracy? what would they need to look like, and how would they be governed?
 The best way to start answering this question is to put human beings at the heart of the discussion.

 This project therefore focuses on how digital technology is shaping human behaviour and emotions in ways that influence people’s engagement with politics.
 Insights from this project will inform better approaches to regulating the digital society in future, through a deeper understanding of how aspects of human nature are shaped by online interactions and emerging digital technologies.

 The profound effects of digital life on the human brain, both individually and in interaction with others, are increasingly widely known.
 For example, there is now a degree of moral panic among policy-makers about what digital technology is doing to children, and whether an entire generation has been negatively affected by it.
 To create an online world that fosters well-being would require: avoiding exploitation of human weaknesses; conscious choice by users about whether or not to engage; developing alternatives to the advertising-driven attention economy to reduce the potential negative mental health impacts of using social media; and enabling users to make wise choices rather than encouraging automatic reactions.